mattyoung101/tamara/papers/slides/sandia_presentation.typ

 - Write a self-checking testbench and ensure that the DUT responds correctly

 == Technical implementation
-Currently implemented in C++20, using CMake.
+Implemented in C++20, using CMake.

 #pause